eude313/vault/README.md

 #### By **Eudes Charles**

 ## Description
-- This is a webapp created by eudes that allows you to check for the lattest pitchs as it happens.
+-  this is a personal gallery application that you display your photos for others to see this  webapp was created by eudes.

 ## Further help